XEonAX/ANXRPG/GAME_DESIGN.md

   - Ability 3: Unlocks at level 10
   - Ability 4: Unlocks at level 20
 - Each ability has an AP cost
+- Characters can use multiple abilities per turn if they have sufficient AP
+  - Abilities chosen one at a time with option to "end turn"
+  - Turn continues until AP exhausted or player ends turn
 - **Skill Tree**: Character-type-specific progression paths
+  - ~20 nodes per character type
+  - Nodes unlock in sequence (linear progression)
+  - 1 skill point awarded per level up
+  - Some nodes require multiple points to unlock
+  - Each node provides EITHER stat bonus OR new ability (not both)
+  - Skill tree can grant 5th, 6th+ ability slots

 ### Equipment System